AsmaaLAGRID/Mix-Belief/README.md

 # Mix-Belief: Leveraging Belief Masses for Uncertainty-Guided Mixup in Class-Imbalanced Datasets

 This repository implements a belief-driven curriculum learning framework for imbalanced text classification.
-It combines *Mixup-style data augmentation* with *Evidential Deep Learning (EDL)* and *Focal Loss*, guided by epistemic uncertainty estimates and belief mass comparisons.
+It combines *Mixup-style data augmentation* with *Evidential Deep Learning (EDL)*, guided by epistemic uncertainty estimates and belief mass comparisons.

 ## 📌 Overview